BurgerZ/weather_m8_legal/terms-of-use.md

-## Weather M8 - Terms Of Use
+## Terms Of Use

 **Effective Date:** 14 September 2024

-Welcome to our weather mobile app.
+Welcome to our weather mobile app - Weather M8.
 By using the app, you agree to these Terms of Use.

 ### 1. Use of the App